 - New skills and gain practical experience relevant to their chosen project.

 Weekends and evenings are filled with cultural enrichment activities organized by GVI Staff.
-Students will be able to meet with the local community through our own team members.
-While activities are weather dependent and may be subject to change, opportunities may include a visit to Table Mountain, Robben Island, District 6 Museum, Langa Township, and a Cape Point Peninsula tour.
+ACE participants will be able to meet with the local community through our own team members.
+While activities are weather dependent and may be subject to change, opportunities may include a visit to Table Mountain, Robben Island, District 6 Museum, and a Cape Point Peninsula tour.

-You will receive a detailed training manual two weeks before your start date.
-While staff in the field will also provide training on the skills required, you may benefit from learning more about local history, culture and customs before you travel.
+While staff in the field will provide training on the skills required, ACE participants may benefit from learning more about local history, culture and customs before traveling.

 To learn more about the program:

 - GVI: http://www.gviusa.com/location/cape-town/

 - A Long Walk to Freedom by Nelson Mandela (1995)

 - Kaffir Boy: An Autobiography-The True Story of a Black Youth’s Coming of Age in Apartheid South Africa by Mark Mathabane (1998)

 - Born a Crime by Trevor Noah (2016)

 - The livelihood impacts of COVID-19 in urban South Africa